OpenLocalizationTestOrg/azure-docs-pr-test.it-IT/articles/sql-data-warehouse/sql-data-warehouse-develop-ctas.md

 );
 ```

-<span data-ttu-id="eef7f-123">Ora si desidera creare una nuova copia di questa tabella con un indice cluster columnstore, in modo da poter sfruttare le prestazioni delle tabelle cluster columnstore.</span><span class="sxs-lookup"><span data-stu-id="eef7f-123">Now you want to create a new copy of this table with a Clustered Columnstore Index so that you can take advantage of the performance of Clustered Columnstore tables.</span></span> <span data-ttu-id="eef7f-124">Si desidera anche distribuire la tabella in ProductKey, poiché si prevedono join per la colonna e si desidera evitare lo spostamento dei dati durante i join in ProductKey.</span><span class="sxs-lookup"><span data-stu-id="eef7f-124">You also want to distribute this table on ProductKey since you are anticipating joins on this column and want to avoid data movement during joins on ProductKey.</span></span> <span data-ttu-id="eef7f-125">Infine, si desidera aggiungere il partizionamento in OrderDateKey in modo da poter eliminare rapidamente i vecchi dati eliminando le vecchie partizioni.</span><span class="sxs-lookup"><span data-stu-id="eef7f-125">Lastly you also want to add partitioning on OrderDateKey so that you can quickly delete old data by dropping old partitions.</span></span> <span data-ttu-id="eef7f-126">Di seguito è riportata l'istruzione CTAS per copiare la vecchia tabella in una nuova tabella.</span><span class="sxs-lookup"><span data-stu-id="eef7f-126">Here is the CTAS statement which would copy your old table into a new table.</span></span>
+<span data-ttu-id="61017-123">Si desidera ora toocreate una nuova copia di questa tabella con un indice Columnstore cluster in modo che è possibile sfruttare le prestazioni di hello delle tabelle Columnstore cluster.</span><span class="sxs-lookup"><span data-stu-id="61017-123">Now you want toocreate a new copy of this table with a Clustered Columnstore Index so that you can take advantage of hello performance of Clustered Columnstore tables.</span></span> <span data-ttu-id="61017-124">È anche opportuno toodistribute la tabella nella ProductKey poiché si sono prevedendo join su questa colonna e si desidera tooavoid lo spostamento di dati durante l'unione in ProductKey join.</span><span class="sxs-lookup"><span data-stu-id="61017-124">You also want toodistribute this table on ProductKey since you are anticipating joins on this column and want tooavoid data movement during joins on ProductKey.</span></span> <span data-ttu-id="61017-125">Infine è tooadd partizionamento in OrderDateKey in modo che è possibile eliminare rapidamente dati precedenti l'eliminazione di partizioni precedenti.</span><span class="sxs-lookup"><span data-stu-id="61017-125">Lastly you also want tooadd partitioning on OrderDateKey so that you can quickly delete old data by dropping old partitions.</span></span> <span data-ttu-id="61017-126">Ecco l'istruzione un'istruzione CTAS hello copiava la vecchia tabella in una nuova tabella.</span><span class="sxs-lookup"><span data-stu-id="61017-126">Here is hello CTAS statement which would copy your old table into a new table.</span></span>

 ```sql
 CREATE TABLE FactInternetSales_new